otrv4/otrv4/otrv4.md

 3. Generate an ephemeral DH key pair:
   * secret key `b` (80 bytes).
   * public key `B`.
+4. Generate a 4-byte instance tag to use as the sender's instance tag.
+Additional messages in this conversation will continue to use this tag as the sender's instance tag.
+Also, this tag is used to filter future received messages.
+Messages intended for this instance of the client will have this number as the receiver's instance tag.

 To verify an Identity message: